Foebus/castsort/README.md

     return sig;
 ```
 Now the sigmoid is centered (more or less) around the median, so if some points are very close and around the middle these will be sent far from one another and far points will be flattened.
+This transformation is made for each slot independently as the goal is to improve the result for the recursion, and the recursion will happen in the individual slots.

 The transformed value is stored, but the initial value is also kept to avoid rounding issues when doing the transformation and reset the value when we're done.